ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - 🌊 **Optical Flow**: Generate masks based on motion in videos
 - ⏳ **Temporal Effects**: Apply time-based transformations to masks and images
 - 🌊 **DEPTH Flow** 🌊: Use flex features to control depthflow nodes, adding parallax animations to your workflows!
+- 🎭 **AdvancedLivePortrait** 🎭: Use flex features to control facial animation expressions!

 ### **Developers**: if you're interested in extending the flex features into your own nodes, check out the [base-class-refactor](../../tree/base-class-refactor) branch and feel free to reach out.